Leonival/Mapping-OSM-in-live-AR-environment/README.md

 1. Collect the height infomation of buildings and upload them into OSM. （Ongoing）
 2. Download the OSM data and create a 3D model in unity.
 (Fork and Developing)
 3. Developing the AR app in Microsoft HoloLens 2 with Mixed Reality Toolkit.
 (Demo pending)
-4. Connecting the live coordinate data in mobile phone with the HoloLens, based on the blue tooth.
+4. Connecting the live coordinate data in mobile phone with the HoloLens, through the app gps2ip based on bluetooth.
 (Completed)
 5. Georeferencing the coordinate from the real world to unity.
 (Ongoing)
 6. Creating the navigated interaction in HoloLens.
 (Pending)